European shares rally as Draghi hints at ECB action

 “After a torrid week equities can have a run on this news.
 And this should challenge the renewed uber-defensive, high quality preference that appears to be immune to any valuation constraint,” Ian Richards, head of equity strategy at Exane BNP Paribas said.

-“Take the ‘disaster premium’ lower and both the absolute and relative valuations in the European equity market will start to normalize,” he said.
+“Take the ‘disaster premium’ lower and both the absolute and relative valuations in the European equity market will start to normalise,” he said.

 The Euro STOXX 50 -- the euro zone blue chip index -- trades on a forward price-to-earnings of just 8.7 times, well below historic averages.